helmutkaufmann/wn-totp2fa-plugin/README.md

 ## Description
 - Backend decides which users **must** enroll (Off / All / Roles).
 - If a user must use 2FA but has none, user is forced into **enrollment**.
-Recovery codes are shown **once**, immediately after enrollment.
+Recovery codes are shown once, immediately after enrollment.
 - Users can regenerate recovery codes themselves in the backend.
-New codes are shown **once** immediately after regeneration
+New codes are shown once immediately after regeneration

 ## Requirements
 - Winter CMS 1.3 (Laravel 12)